carolmbithe/Neighborhood/README.md

-# REVIEWS
+# NEIGHBORHOOD
 Python 3.6 Application

 ## By Caroline Mumo

 ## Description of the application
-An application where you post projects and other users can vote on them based on usability,design and content
+An application that allows you to be in the loop about everything happening in your neighborhood.
+From contact information of different handyman to meeting announcements or even alerts.

 ## Project setup instructions
-You can install this app by cloning the repository from this link https://github.com/carolmbithe/Reviews.git</br  >
+You can install this app by cloning the repository from this link https://github.com/carolmbithe/Neighborhood.git</br  >
 * On your terminal,Navigate to created directory.</br  >
 * Run the following commands to allow functionality of the app:-</br  >
 * sudo apt-get update sudo apt-get install python3.6 python3.6 -m venv virtual source virtual/bin/activate</br  >